Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Finite-sample results: proofs and additional details

 where $\{w_i\}_{i=1}^n$ is a set of known weights that sum to one, $\sum_{i=1}^{n} w_{i}=1$.
-Setting $w_i=1/n$ gives the CATE, while setting $w_i=d_i/n_{1}$, gives the conditional average treatment effect on the treated (CATT).
+Setting $w_i=1/n$ gives the \ac{CATE}, while setting $w_i=d_i/n_{1}$, gives the \acf{CATT}.
 Here $n_{d}=\sum_{j=1}^n \1{d_{j}=d}$ gives the number of observations with treatment status equal to $d$.
 We retain the assumption that $\mathcal{F}$ is convex, but drop the centrosymmetry assumption.
-We also slightly generalize the class of estimators we consider by allowing for a recentering by some constant $a$.
-This leads to affine estimators of the form
+To handle non-centrosymmetric cases, we allow for affine estimators that recenter by some constant $a$,